oicr-gsi/shesmu/docs/guided-meditations.md

 ### Define and Go-to
 It can be useful to reuse steps in different contents.
-At the beginning of a file, a reuable step can be defined:
+At the beginning of a file, a reusable step can be defined:

 - `Define` _name_ `(` _type1_ _name1_`,` ... `)` _step_ `;`